eimoriafe/IOM_Meraki_Migration_-Networking-/README.md

 - Enhanced user experience through optimized routing
 - Centralized visibility and compliance reporting
 - Future-proof foundation for multi-site and hybrid cloud environments

+The above project was executed in 2022 by:

+**Project Lead - Emmanuel Imoriafe, MCITP, CCNA(expired) PMP**